 1. Each student will be allotted to a faculty supervisor for mentoring.
 2. Mini projects may be targeted to achieve practical competencies.
 3. Mini projects shall have inter-disciplinary/ industry relevance.
 4. All the results obtained are to be clearly presented and documented with the reasons/explanations.

+CHAITANYA BHARATHI INSTITUTE OF TECHNOLOGY

+(AUTONOMOUS)

+DEPARTMENT OF BIOTECHNOLOGY

-CHAITANYA BHARATHI INSTITUTE OF TECHNOLOGY In line with the AICTE Model Curriculum with effect from AY 2025-26
+(In line with AICTE Model Curriculum with effect from AY 2027-28)

 SEMESTER-VII